tkdcjf159/Herbarium_2021/README.md

 The most accurate models will be used on the unidentified plant specimens in our herbarium and assessed by our taxonomists thereby producing a tool to quicken the pace of species discovery.

+## Data (train + test = 130GB)

+The training and test set contain images of herbarium specimens from nearly 65,000 species of vascular plants.
+Each image contains exactly one specimen.
+The text labels on the specimen images have been blurred to remove category information in the image.

+The data has been approximately split 80%/20% for training/test.
+Each category has at least 1 instance in both the training and test datasets.
+Note that the test set distribution is slightly different from the training set distribution.
+The training set contains species with hundreds of examples, but the test set has the number of examples per species capped at a maximum of 10.

 ## Approch

 ###   Base